ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 ## Are These the Only Fault Categories?

 No: these fault categories can be subdivided.
 For instance, some Byzantine faults are easier to deal with than others.

 For instance, a Byzantine Fault that is relatively easy to deal with is message alteration or duplication.

 If you receive a message that has been altered (maliciously or otherwise), then such faults are generally fairly easy to detect using techniques such as checksums or message hashes.
-What's much harder to detect is message corruption where the corruption is so subtle that your authentication technique fails to detect it.<sup id="a2">[2](#f2)</sup>
+What's much harder to detect is message corruption where that corruption is so subtle that your authentication technique fails to detect it.<sup id="a2">[2](#f2)</sup>

 So, we can redraw the above diagram as follows:

 ![Fault Hierarchy 5](./img/L10%20Fault%20Hierarchy%205.png)

 If we detect that a message has been corrupted, the simplest way of handling it is to ignore it completely.
 In this case, we have handled the message in the same way as if we had never received it in the first place.
 Thus, we have downgraded this particular type of Byzantine fault to an Omission fault.

 ## Fault Models